adobeio/adobeio-documentation/sign/api_usage/api_change_log.md

 [GET /libraryDocuments/{libraryDocumentId}/documents](https://secure.echosign.com/public/docs/restapi/v6#!/libraryDocuments/getDocuments)

 - Added a `label` parameter for using in the custom workflow.
-- A `versionId` of the documents added as filter.
+- A `versionId` of the documents has been added as a filter.

 [GET /libraryDocuments/{libraryDocumentId}/documents/{documentId}](https://secure.echosign.com/public/docs/restapi/v6#!/libraryDocuments/getLibraryDocument)
 A base64 encoding option is available for the generated PDF.